Rally Cycling launch 'Make Meals Healthier' challenge – VeloNews.com

 — Krista Doebel-Hickok (@KristabelDH) March 27, 2020

-The series began last week with Sara Poidevin introducing ‘At Home Core,’ a challenge designed to encourage followers to complete one minute of core training per day.
+The Healthy Habits Challenge series began last week with Sara Poidevin introducing ‘At Home Core,’ a challenge designed to encourage followers to complete one minute of core training per day.